 One of the problems we’ve found with the performance aftermarket for the Hyundai Genesis Coupe is that many critical parts are only available at the extreme ends of the cost spectrum: either super-cheap chintzy bullshit or painfully expensive race-grade excellence.
 While we generally come from a buy-once-cry-once school of thought on our automotive modifications, we aren’t exactly value-averse either.
 Sadly, despite our best efforts, our rear end rebuild ended up similarly expensive to our previous builds.
-And here we though a Korean sportscar would be cheap to modify...
+And here we thought a Korean sportscar would be cheap to modify...

 We really tried not to buy an expensive driveshaft.
 Honestly, we did.
 We spoke to a few different driveshaft makers, with the excellently-named Shaftmasters showing the most promise.
 However, in the end, we were flummoxed by the Genesis Coupe’s particular OEM driveshaft design.